csetiawan88/travel-gem-explorer/README.md

 # Travel Gem Explorer

-Welcome to the Travel Gem Explorer, a web application that allows users to explore and learn about popular tourist destinations around NSW.
+Welcome to Travel Gem Explorer, a web application that allows users to explore lesser-known tourist destinations around NSW.
 Users can view destination details, leave comments, and engage in discussions about their favorite places to visit.

 ## Getting Started